2026 United States elections

-The 2026 United States elections are scheduled to be held, in large part, on Tuesday, November 3, 2026.
-During this U.S. midterm election, which will occur during the term of the president elected in the 2024 United States presidential election, all 435 seats in the U.S. House of Representatives and 33 of the 100 seats in the U.S. Senate will be contested to determine the 120th United States Congress.
+Elections are scheduled to be held in the United States, in large part, on November 3, 2026.
+In this U.S. midterm election, which will occur during Republican president Donald Trump's non-consecutive second term, all 435 seats in the U.S. House of Representatives and 35 of the 100 seats in the U.S. Senate will be contested to determine the 120th United States Congress.
 Thirty-nine state and territorial U.S. gubernatorial elections, as well as numerous state and local elections, will also be contested.